tudace/tuda_latex_templates/README.md

    - add \inst to tudasciposter to support multiple affiliations
    - fix calculation of headwidth with department=mecheng
    - improve documentation on document margins for tudapub and tudapub based examples
+ * v3.16 (2021-06-03)
+   - adjust option expansion due to changes in the LaTeX kernel